 This Prospectus Supplement supplements the accompanying Prospectus relating to the debt securities and warrants of the Government of the Republic of South Africa (the "National Government," the "South African Government," the "Republic" or "South Africa," unless references to the "Republic" or "South Africa," within any particular context, clearly indicate a reference to the sovereign state of the Republic of South Africa).
-You should read this Prospectus Supplement along with the accompanying Prospectus, which together constitute a prospectus within the meaning of article 5.3 of the Prospectus Directive.
+You should read this Prospectus Supplement along with the accompanying Prospectus, which together constitute a prospectus within the meaning of the Prospectus Regulation.
 Both documents contain information you should consider when making your investment decision.
 Certain other documents are incorporated by reference into this Prospectus Supplement and the accompanying Prospectus.
 Please see "Documents Incorporated by Reference" in this Prospectus Supplement and "Incorporation of Certain Documents by Reference" in the accompanying Prospectus.
 In case of an inconsistency between information provided in this Prospectus Supplement and the accompanying Prospectus, the statements in this Prospectus Supplement will prevail.
-Upon listing and admission to trading of the Notes offered hereunder on the Luxembourg Stock Exchange, copies of this Prospectus Supplement and the accompanying Prospectus by reference herein, may be obtained from the Luxembourg Stock Exchange website at http://www.bourse.lu.

-No dealer, salesperson or other person has been authorized to give any information or to make any representations other than those contained in this Prospectus Supplement and the accompanying Prospectus and, if given or made, such information or representations must not be relied upon as having been authorized by the Republic, Deutsche Bank AG, London Branch, J.P.
-Morgan Securities plc, Nedbank Limited, Rand Merchant Bank, a division of FirstRand Bank Limited (London Branch), or The Standard Bank of South Africa Limited (the "Underwriters").
+No dealer, salesperson or other person has been authorized to give any information or to make any representations other than those contained in this Prospectus Supplement and the accompanying Prospectus and, if given or made, such information or representations must not be relied upon as having been authorized by the Republic, Citigroup Global Markets Inc., Deutsche Bank AG, London Branch, Nedbank Limited, Rand Merchant Bank, a division of FirstRand Bank Limited (London Branch), or The Standard Bank of South Africa Limited (the "Underwriters").
 This Prospectus Supplement and the accompanying Prospectus do not constitute an offer to buy or a solicitation of an offer to sell any securities in any jurisdiction to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
-Neither the delivery of this Prospectus Supplement and the accompanying Prospectus or sale made hereunder shall, under any circumstances, create any implication that the information in this Prospectus Supplement and the accompanying Prospectus is correct as of any time subsequent to the date hereof or that there has been no change in the affairs of the Republic since such date.
+Neither the delivery of this Prospectus Supplement and the accompanying Prospectus are or sale made hereunder shall, under any circumstances, create any implication that the information in this Prospectus Supplement and the accompanying Prospectus is correct as of any time subsequent to the date hereof or that there has been no change in the affairs of the Republic since such date.